kshutkin/slimlib/list/README.md

 ### `[Symbol.iterator]()`

-List provides iterator using `[Symbol.iterator]()` method.
-Most commonly used in cases where another statement/method consumes iterable object.
+List provides an iterator using the `[Symbol.iterator]()` method.
+Most commonly used in cases where another statement/method consumes an iterable object.

 ```javascript
 Array.from(list);